Wednesday 9 March 2022

 Parks Australia has diverse responsibilities over a large footprint, including the three jointly managed National Parks, three island parks (Norfolk, Christmas and Pulu-Keeling), the Australian National Botanic Gardens and 58 marine parks which cover more than 31 per cent of Australian waters.

-We have a diversity of roles which we deliver on behalf of the Commonwealth - from preserving biodiversity, land and sea stewardship, protecting heritage and culture, utility and service provision, and supporting sustainable tourism.
+We have a diversity of roles which we deliver on behalf of the Commonwealth - from preserving biodiversity, land and sea stewardship, protecting heritage and Culture, utility and service provision, and supporting sustainable tourism.

-Many Australians may not realise that Booderee, Kakadu, Uluru Kata-Tjuta are Aboriginal owned land leased to the Commonwealth as National Parks.
+Many Australians may not realise that Booderee, Kakadu, Uluṟu Kata-Tjuṯa are Aboriginal owned land leased to the Commonwealth as National Parks.
 These parks are a very important and visible part of Australia’s reconciliation journey.

-Since taking on the role of the Director of National Parks last year, I have heard clearly that the Traditional Owners of these parks expect to derive more benefit from their lands to help build prosperous communities and keep culture strong.
+Since taking on the role of the Director of National Parks last year, I have heard clearly that the Traditional Owners of these parks expect to derive more benefit from their lands to help build prosperous communities and keep Culture strong.
 They want to enjoy the prosperity that the people who visit their lands seem to enjoy but in the main they do not.

 While the model for jointly managing Commonwealth National Parks was innovative when it was first established more than 40 years ago, the Senior Advisory Group’s advice reinforces that it no longer reflects the desires or community expectations to empower our First Nations Peoples to manage their Country.